GioAristyo/GioAristyo/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ITERA
+- 🔭 I’m currently studying at ITERA
-- 🌱 I’m currently learning AI/DL
+- 🌱 I'm interested on theoritical Deep Learning